mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hdfs/2.6.0-3.2.0/release-notes/index.md

 ## Updates
 - Updated HDFS version to `3.2.0`.
 Note: our package no longer includes Cloudera's `cdh` variant
-- Updated Snappy library to version `1.1.4` in the Hadoop tar ball.
+- Updated Snappy library to version `1.1.4`.
 - Updated the SDK to version `0.56.1`
 - Oracle JDK is replaced with OpenJDK 8